EthanSK/macos-gen-ai-wallpaper/readme.md

+UPDATE: I have made this project into a proper app: https://www.aiwallpapergenerator.ai/

 # macOS AI Wallpaper Generator

 This script generates AI wallpapers for your macOS system using OpenAI's DALL-E 3 model.
 It automatically sets the generated images as your desktop background on login, and generates some for the next time (works for multiple displays)